sihaotan4/babel/readme.md

 Enter a question: I'm allergic to crab what dishes should I avoid You should avoid Crab bee hoon, Chilli crab, Black pepper crab, Crab in Padang sauce, and Oyster sauce crab.
 ```
+By default, Babel uses a toy dataset loaded in the `documents` folder.
+This dataset contains wikipedia pages about[ Singaporean cuisine](https://en.wikipedia.org/wiki/List_of_Singaporean_dishes).
+Therefore, Babel will only be able to answer questions related to Singaporean cuisine, specifically those that are described in the documents.

+The user can provide easily load their own documents to create a document library specific to their use case.
+Once loaded, start Babel and use `(2) Reprocess documents` to generate the embeddings database for the documents.
+This only needs to be done once unless the content of the documents change.

 # Setup

 Pre-requisites:
 - Python 3.9
 - Your OpenAI API key (store this in `secrets/keys.json`)
-- Your own documents*
+- Your own documents in txt format (store these in `documents/`)

-_*A toy dataset is provided in the `documents` folder.
-This dataset contains wikipedia pages about[ Singaporean cuisine](https://en.wikipedia.org/wiki/List_of_Singaporean_dishes).
-In terms of formatting, these should be simple txt files that can be stored in a nested folder structure._

 Steps:

 Create a virtual environment and install requirements.
-If there are any issues with the installation, please try updating pip and try again.
+If there are any issues with the installation, please update pip and try again.
 ```
 python -m venv venv_babel
 venv_babel\Scripts\activate